W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Result
 All versions now share the same core logic and features from the main version, ensuring consistent behavior and performance across the entire project.

-## January 6, 2025 - Code Synchronization Rule Added
+## June 1, 2025 - Code Synchronization Rule Added

 ### User Request
 "add a cursor rule that all changes to any file need to reflect to others if applicable in this regard as well."